 The University’s former School of Public Affairs was renamed the Humphrey Institute in 1977, shortly before Hubert Humphrey’s death in January 1978.
 Its name was changed to the Humphrey School of Public Affairs in 2011 to better reflect its academic mission.

 Mondale supported and advocated for the Humphrey School in myriad ways over the years.
-He established the School’s highly regarded Policy Fellows Program, which just marked its 30th year and boasts more than 800 former participants occupying positions of importance in government, nonprofits, and the private sector.
+He established the School’s highly regarded Policy Fellows Program, which recently marked its 30th year and boasts more than 800 former participants occupying positions of importance in government, nonprofits, and the private sector.

 For the last 15 years, he co-taught a class on the U.S. Constitution and national security with Humphrey School Professor Larry Jacobs.
 In addition, Mondale often joined Jacobs in hosting public programs on a range of political topics.